 Completion of the Supportive Pathway Program

-The Registrar will review the reports and feedback of both the Supervising Dentist and ITDs to confirm completion of the Supportive Pathway Program.
+The Registrar will review the reports and feedback of both the Supervising Dentist and ITDs to confirm completion of the Pathway Program.

 - ITDs can continue practicing within Alberta under a Restricted Practice Permit without the supervision or geographical conditions of the Supportive Pathway Program.